Skip to main content

 note

 Start on your provider's page — it walks you through the full deployment and links here for the shared steps.
-This page covers the lifecycle steps that are common across all NIC-managed providers: setting up a GitOps repository, storing credentials, running nic deploy, verifying the cluster, signing in for the first time, updating, and tearing down.
+This page links to the one-time setup and the deploy-and-verify steps, and covers DNS, first sign-in, updating, and tearing down.

 Provider-specific prerequisites, configuration, and cost notes are on each provider's page.